suobset/hackUmass-VIII-proj-DermSafe/README.md

 Disclaimer: The project is originally forked from https://github.com/MRauf1/Skin-Cancer-Detector-Android, where only a very basic Skin Cancer Detector had been initially created.
-Our team used that project as our own canvas, heavily modified it, as well as added various features of our own to compliment and extend upon the original application.
+Our team repaired the project, and used it as our own canvas, heavily modified it, as well as added various features of our own to compliment and extend upon the original application.

 # DermSafe
 ## Overview: <a name="Overview"></a>